Summary: Updating Disclosure Schedules: Market Trends

 • Updates were expressly prohibited in 5% of deals; and

-• The number of deals allowing updates has been consistently less than half.
+• Over the years, the number of deals allowing updates has been consistently less than half.

-• Of the deals that permitted or required updates in the latest study, there was an increase in those that allowed updates for information occurring both pre- and post- signing, from 51% in the 2019 study to 62% in the 2021 study.
+• Of the deals that permitted or required updates in the latest study, there was a decrease in those that allowed updates for information occurring both pre- and post- signing, from 62% in the 2021 study to 60% in the 2023 study.

 The rest of the video includes interviews with ABA M&A Committee members John F. Clifford from McMillan LLP and Ann Beth Stebbins from Skadden, Arps, Slate, Meagher & Flom LLP & Affiliates.